RusFortunat/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Welcome!
 My name is Ruslan and I'm a fifth year graduate student at Virginia Tech.
 I explore the dynamics of non-equilibrium systems as they harbor unexpected and even novel physical phenomena.
 Discerning the right physics in these complex systems is a challenging task, and I use modern theoretical methods and computer simulations to approach it.
 Currently, I am studying dynamical properties of inhomogeneous driven diffusive systems with attractive interactions, and investigating the depinning transition in magnetic skyrmions.